 If your legs get to the point where they’re going this fast, let me know:

 3) FOOT STRIKE AT THE RIGHT TIME: When your foot comes down and makes contact with the ground, it should be underneath your body, not in front of it.

 Combined with a quick cadence and a slight forward lean from your ankles, you’ll be distributing impact shock evenly—and efficiently.

 This aspect of running form is often skipped over by beginning runners.

 Instead of focusing on where the foot is landing in relation to the rest of the body, they focus too much on running on their forefoot.
-If you don’t first land in the right place, a midfoot or forefoot strike will only do more damage.
+If you don’t land in the right place first, a midfoot or forefoot strike will only do more damage.

 As you’re running, a good mental cue is to think that you’re just “putting your foot down” in a straight line underneath your body.